Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 But I wouldn’t recommend this for vacuuming carpet because it won’t be as good as the other brands I mentioned above.

-For mopping tasks, it’s at par with more expensive brands like Narwal, Dreame, and Roborock.
+It’s at par with more expensive brands like Narwal, Dreame, and Roborock for mopping tasks.

-But temper your expectations since it won’t leave a squeaky clean surface since it can’t pick up liquid.
+But temper your expectations since it won’t leave a squeaky clean surface and can’t pick up liquid.